 I see this publishing task rather like that of René Descartes, who had a dream in 1619 of “the unification and the illumination of the whole of science, even the whole of knowledge, by one and the same method: the method of reason”.
 He eventually published an expression of his dream in 1637 as Discourse on the Method for Rightly Directing One’s Reason and Searching for Truth in the Sciences, to give his seminal work its full title.

 To illustrate how his method could be applied in practice, Descartes wrote three additional works titled Optics, Geometry, and Meteorology.
 His book on Geometry marked a major turning point in the history of mathematics, for it showed how geometric forms in Euclidean space could be studied algebraically, using what are today called Cartesian coordinates.

-In a similar manner, Integral Relational Logic provides the methodical system of coordinates and Cosmic Foundation for all knowledge, which we all implicitly use everyday to form concepts and organize our ideas.
-To clarity this point, I’m planning to write two documents by the spring of 2018, a bibliographic essay of my more mature writings of the past few years and a chronological listing of all my writings since 1978, when I began my writing career, when marketing interactive computing for IBM in London.
+In a similar manner, Integral Relational Logic (IRL) provides the methodical system of coordinates and Cosmic Foundation for all knowledge, which we all implicitly use everyday to form concepts and organize our ideas.
+All my writings during this decade have been following this pattern, as I explain in a bibliographical essay that I wrote in April 2018.

 Since then, I have been working primarily on my final book titled Unifying Mysticism and Mathematics: To Realize Love, Peace, Wholeness, and the Truth, with an overview and bionote on the back cover.
 So far, a draft Prologue and first chapters on Business Modelling and Integral Relational Logic are available.

 What I have written so far is an expansion of an essay titled ‘The Voice of Experience’ that I wrote in July 2018 for The Galileo Commission, to which I was invited as a systems architect and author.
 Writing in October 2018, where this might lead, I must just wait and see.